Blundell’s School, Tiverton, Devon

 Not for: There’s no getting away from the fact that this is one of the South West’s sportiest schools, so just bear that in mind.

 Dare to disagree?
-Well that’s absolutely fine, but why don’t you get yourself along to the school for an individual tour or one of the open days?
-The next one is Open Day for the Senior School on Saturday 12 October, where you can ask all the questions you need and make your own mind up.
+Well that’s absolutely fine, but why don’t you get yourself along to the school for an individual tour or join them for their Virtual Open Day on Saturday 10 October 2020?
 Call or visit the website for the details and let me know how you get on!

 Blundell’s School, Tiverton, Devon, EX16 4DN.
 Tel: 01884 252543/ Prep School 01884 252393